piazzesiNiccolo/ASE/domande.md

 - &oplus; is commutative and associative, with 0 as its neutral element
 - &otimes; is associative, distributes over &oplus; and 1 and 0 are its neutral and absorbing elements, respectively

-Assuming that &Omega;(q) is a set of possible worlds W taht entail a valid proof for a certain query q:
+Assuming that &Omega;(q) is a set of possible worlds W that entail a valid proof for a certain query q:

 &nbsp;&nbsp;&nbsp;&nbsp;&Omega;(q) = {W | W &models; q}